Phase-dependent fluctuations in intermittent resonance fluorescence: The Spectrum of Squeezing

 \section{The Spectrum of Squeezing}

-We turn now to the phase-dependent spectrum of the three-level atom and compare it to the well known case of the two-level atom \cite{CoWZ84,RiCa88}.
-The so-called spectrum of squeezing is the spectrum of a quadrature of the emitted field,
+Now we turn to the phase-dependent spectrum of the fluorescence of the three-level atom and compare it to the well-known case of the two-level atom \cite{CoWZ84,RiCa88}.
+Following Carmichael \cite{Carm87}, we define the \textit{ideal source field} spectrum of squeezing as the Fourier transform of photocurrent fluctuations of the quadratures in homodyne detection,

 where